HymanZHAN/ng-starter-demo/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+If you have `brotli` installed on your system, you can run `npm run build:brotli` to build and compress your build artifacts in one go, after which you can run `npm run serve:prod` to serve it locally.

 ## Running unit tests